muratk3n/thirdwave/en/tweets/2020/week28.md

 ---

-And to find the guide posts on which direction to go to, for that theory of two things, it's probably instructive to look at the last big thing.
-What was the last big thing?
-Black holes.
-Hawking.
-Information. t Hooft (Nobel laurate) did bunch of stuff there also (who is apparently Verlinde's *master* thesis advisor).

----

 I like he focuses to fix one thing, not trying to do the grand approach; gravity and Einstein's take on it was always odd, doesn't fit everything else, so he is trying to fix that, using information,